Zinabuf/GCIM/README.md

 #### 1.1.1.
 Genome-wide environment interaction study (GWEIS)

-To generate both the additive and interaction polygenic risk scores (PRS), we performed a **GWEIS**.
-When conducting a GWEIS with a quantitative outcome, the input data must follow the same format as required for the GxEprs input data format.
+ Conducted a GWEIS to generate both additive and interaction polygenic risk scores (PRS).
+For analyses with a quantitative outcome, the input data must adhere to the same format required by the GxEprs framework

 **Qphen_disc.txt**: This is a .txt file containing the following columns in the specified order.
 Please note that the file does not have column headings.
 Therefore, the outcome file `Qphen_disc.txt` will have the following essential column: